-Another solution is to deflect politely by telling them that you've already chosen another dress or booked a vendor.
+Another solution is to deflect politely by telling those offering to help that you've already chosen another dress or booked a vendor.
 Include them in the planning process by asking their help crafting a playlist or accompanying you to a dress fitting.
 Avoid hurt feelings by being honest with all parties involved.
-It won't be pretty if the cousin who wanted to make your bouquets may ends up talking to your mom who knows you haven't picked a florist yet (but you mom doesn't know what you told your cousin!).
+It won't be pretty if the cousin who wanted to make your bouquets ends up talking to your mom who knows you haven't picked a florist yet (but doesn't know what you told your cousin!).
 The most important thing is to show your gratitude to those offering to help, even if you'd rather trust your wedding to the pros.

 Want more?
 Right here!